Cameroon, Dr Congo

-Saving elephants and their habitat
+Saving Elephants and their Habitats

-We establish new protected areas in Central Africa and engage local communities in the protection of Forest elephants by turning poachers into rangers and community scouts.
+We establish new protected areas in Central and West Africa and engage local communities in the protection of Forest elephants by turning poachers into rangers and community scouts.
 In order save the remaining African forest elephants, illegal poaching for ivory and encroachment into core elephant habitat must be stopped.

 Your help is urgently needed to support anti-poaching rangers & stop the demand for ivory in Asian countries.